guervild/uru/README.md

   uru generate [flags]

 Flags:
-  -c, --config string                  Config file that definied the modules to use
-      --exe                            Process the given payload as an executable -h, --help                           help for generate -o, --output string                  Output file name
+      --clearheader                    Remove peheader of the payload if set (use with srdi) -c, --config string                  Config file that definied the modules to use --donut                          Process the given payload as an executable using go-donut --functionname string            Function name to call after DLL Main (use with srdi) -h, --help                           help for generate -o, --output string                  Output file name
-      --parameters string              Parameters to pass to the executable -p, --payload Shellcode/Executable   Shellcode/Executable to use in the generated payload
+      --parameters string              Parameters to pass to the payload (use with donut/srdi) -p, --payload Shellcode/Executable   Shellcode/Executable to use in the generated payload --srdi                           Convert dll into a position independant code that uses a rdll loader to execute the dll entrypoint.
 ```
 `-c/--config` a config file, a example is provided, see [example_config.yml](./example_config.yml).
 The [Config file](#config-file) section will helps you to build your own configuration file.

 `-p/--payload` the path to the payload you want to execute/inject.

-`--exe` to process the payload as a binary.
+`--donut` to process the payload as a binary.
 It will use [go-donut](https://github.com/Binject/go-donut) to obtain a shellcode.

-`--parameters` parameters to pass to the binary (works only if `--exe` is passed as an argument).
+`--parameters` parameters to pass to the payload (works only if `--donut` or `--srdi` is passed as an argument).

+`--srdi` convert the payload into a srdi shellcode.

+`--clearheader` will remove PE header when using `--srdi`.

+`--functionname` will execute a specific function after dllMain, when using `--srdi`.

 `-o/--output` to specify a specific output filename and location.

 Example:
 ```
-./uru generate -c <pathtoconfig.yml> -p <pathtopayload> --exe
+./uru generate -c <pathtoconfig.yml> -p <pathtopayload> --donut
 ```

 ### Server mode